How To Change Careers: 6 Tips To Ease the Transition

 5. Evaluate your transferable skills.

-Although making a career change might seem daunting, it’s likely you’re more prepared for a transition than you think, thanks to your transferable skills—or talents and abilities, such as leadership, conflict resolution, and teamwork, that can be applied to a variety of different jobs and industries.
+Although making a career change might seem daunting, it’s likely you’re more prepared for a transition than you think, thanks to your transferable skills—such as leadership, conflict resolution, and teamwork—that can be applied that can be applied to a variety of different jobs and industries.

 6. Research whether you need a graduate degree or certificate.

 Depending on your next career move, earning a master’s degree, graduate certificate, or certification might be necessary to make the switch.
-After all, 33 percent of employers have raised their educational requirements over the last five years, hiring those with a master’s for jobs previously held by bachelor’s degree holders.
+If it’s not required for licensure in your career of choice, a degree or certificate can still help you stand out.

 Some graduate programs are even designed specifically for career changers, helping those without a related undergraduate degree to ease the transition to a new career.
-Northeastern’s Align programs, like Align Master of Science in Computer Science and Align Master of Science in Data Science, are meant for students with diverse academic professional and educational backgrounds who are seeking a career in either computer science or data science.
-Programs like these allow you to learn the fundamentals of your new field while gaining valuable experiential learning and networking opportunities.
+Northeastern’s Align programs, like Align Master of Science in Computer Science and Align Master of Science in Data Science, are meant for students with diverse academic and professional backgrounds who are seeking a career in either computer science or data science.
+Programs like these allow you to learn the fundamentals of your new field while taking advantage of valuable experiential learning and networking opportunities.

 Although the process can feel time-consuming and a bit daunting, you deserve to feel engaged in your work and happy with your career.
 You never know how one change could affect your professional trajectory.
 Taking a chance could come with a bigger payoff than you realize.

-Explore our career advice archives for tips and strategies to help advance professionally.
+Explore our career advice archives for tips and strategies to help you advance professionally.